Vernon Corea: Career

 Following brief careers in teaching at Uva College in Badulla (where he met his wife Monica) and as a salesman at Car Mart in Colombo, Vernon Corea joined Radio Ceylon as a Relief Announcer in 1956, he was appointed by the Director of the Commercial Service, the Australian, Clifford Dodd and his assistant Livy Wijemanne.
 He became well known as The Golden Voice of Radio Ceylon, representing shows of popular music, baila music, and western music.
 He was later Business Manager, News Director at the Sri Lanka Broadcasting Corporation.Corea represented the Director-General of the station at a Commonwealth Broadcasting Conference, when he was in the United Kingdom, on a six-month fellowship with the Nuffield Trust in 1970.

 From 1956 to 1960, Vernon Corea and other announcers of Radio Ceylon introduced the music of Elvis Presley, Patsy Cline, Louis Armstrong, Jim Reeves, Hank Snow, and Cliff Richard over the airwaves of Radio Ceylon/Sri Lanka Broadcasting Corporation.
 They became hugely popular in South Asia.

 Pioneering broadcaster, Vernon Corea(left) at Radio Ceylon, Colombo in 1958.

 Vernon Corea, the BBC's Ethnic Minorities Adviser and broadcaster, at his home in Wimbledon Village, London in 1985.

-Throughout his life and his broadcasting career Corea promoted the very best of Sri Lankan talent in the world of popular music.
-He was the first to consistently promote Sri Lanka's musicians through his highly influential entertainment column – EMCEE published in the Ceylon Daily News in the 1960s–1970s.
+Throughout his life and his broadcasting career Corea promoted the Sri Lankan talent in the world of popular music.
+He was the first to consistently promote Sri Lanka's musicians through his entertainment column – EMCEE published in the Ceylon Daily News in the 1960s–1970s.
 Vernon introduced hundreds of musicians to listeners at Radio Ceylon/Sri Lanka Broadcasting Corporation and in the studios of BBC Radio London when he presented the popular London Sounds Eastern radio programme.
 He 'discovered' many young Sri Lankan stars through his radio programmes on Radio Ceylon and promoted their musical talents in the EMCEE column in the Daily News in Colombo.
 Some went onto the international stage.